 - 1 cup packed light brown sugar

 - 1 tablespoon ground cinnamon

 - 1½ tablespoons melted salted butter

-- Gently roll the dough into an 18" by 12" rectangle (use parchment paper to help with the rolling.
-Spread with the melted butter then sprinkle on the cinnamon and sugar.
+- Gently roll the dough into an 18" by 12" rectangle on parchment paper.
+Use flour as required, to help with the rolling.
+Brush the remaining melted butter over the rectangle, then sprinkle on the cinnamon and sugar.
 (At this point you could also add ½ cup of raisins or walnuts).

 - Roll the dough along the 18" side, into a tight cylinder and squeeze gently to even out the layers.

 - Slice into 12 rolls, and place them in a greased 9x9" glass dish with the cut side down.
 The baking soda will act right away so you don't need to wait for them to rise.